On-the-Job Training for Efficient Staff Development

 Blended learning fuses OJT with other instruction types.
 Apart from gaining hands-on experience and shadowing, the new hire also reads job-related materials, watches videos, attends industry training events and participates in online courses and classroom learning.
 Blended learning combines a range of training methods and is therefore effective for positions that involve specialised skills or complex tasks.
-This type of training is ideal for organisations with specific processes and procedures that should be learnt by employees.
+This type of training is ideal for organisations with specific processes and procedures that are required to be learnt by employees.

 Efficient OJT can help recruits prepare to work productively and successfully.
 Employees get added knowledge and skills and extra motivation to perform admirably.
 Enterprises gain the benefit of engaged staff members who are willing to work hard to achieve their targets.
 Here are some other ways on-the-job training can benefit company staff and companies alike:

 For company staff, OJT offers the following advantages: